 - Description of testing and development; Good Error Checking in

-code; Good analysis & Reflection.
+the code; Good analysis & reflection on your work.

-- Reflection might include a discussion of the program and the
+- Reflection might include a discussion of the program and

-development process you undertook, ideas for improvement.
+the development process you undertook, ideas for

 - Clear, well-communicated program design.

-- A sophisticated program showing good use of Java, but not overly
+- A sophisticated program showing good use of Java, but not

-Layout of code is correct and clear.
+information but does not clutter.
+Layout of code is correct and

 - Results are clear and presented in an interesting way.
 Testing